tinyzimmer/k3p/README.md

 Flags:
   -h, --help                 help for add
-  -r, --node-role string     Whether to join the instance as a 'server' or 'agent' (default "agent") -k, --private-key string   A private key to use for SSH authentication -p, --ssh-port int         The port to use when connecting to the remote instance over SSH (default 22) -u, --ssh-user string      The remote user to use for SSH authentication (default "root")
+  -r, --node-role string     Whether to join the instance as a 'server' or 'agent' (default "agent") -k, --private-key string   A private key to use for SSH authentication, if not provided you will be prompted for a password -p, --ssh-port int         The port to use when connecting to the remote instance over SSH (default 22) -u, --ssh-user string      The remote user to use for SSH authentication (default "root")